meteor/galaxy-docs/content/app.md

 The outlined green empty circle means that your app's container set has experienced an issue while starting.

-This can mean:
-- your app has never successfully run all its containers, or has not since the last time it was stopped
-- your app is currently running (possibly unhealthy) containers fewer in number than the amount it is trying to run
+This means your app has never successfully run all its containers, or has not since the last time it was stopped, and your app is currently running containers fewer in number than the amount it is trying to run (the containers it is running may also be unhealthy).
+You will only see this icon upon your app's initial deploy, or when restarting it from a stopped state.

 Potential causes include a build failure caused by an inability to build your code as written, or a regular crash upon startup.
 The problem will need to be resolved before your app can successfully run.